FritzViljoen/FritzViljoen.github.io/_posts/2019-06-15-cinderella-part-2.md

 {% include figure image_path = "assets/images/posts/hh-snippit_5.jpg" %}

-After adjusting for outlier data, the price histogram has a right skewed distribution.
-Expected in this case as there would be much more low rent units as high rent units available
+After adjusting for outlier data, the price histogram has the expected skewed distribution, in this case as there would be much more low rent units available than high rent units.

-When comparing residential properties, a couple of different strategies exists. one of the simpler ways is to compare the price per room ratio.
+When comparing residential properties, a couple of different strategies are possible.
+One of the simpler ways to compare different sized properties with each other, we calculate the price per room ratio per area.
+Using this ratio we able to rank the prospective properties according to possible investor potential.

-Using this ratio it is possible to rank the prospective properties according to possible value.
+This is not a fool proof system, as the rental price of a one bedroom to a two bedroom is not priced on a one to two ratio.
+However, as a first sifting process, it provides the user with a general picture of the price points for the different suburbs and where high rental potential can be expected.
+It is also more useful when looking into commune type Buy-to-Rent properties.

-Python code block:
+In the next episode, we will approach the room ratios per units slightly differently, applying some machine learning to evaluate these properties on more equal footing, but for now this is sufficient to get going.

 ```python
 rent_df['Rent Price per Room'] = (rent_df['Price']/rent_df['Beds']).round(-2)
 sale_df['Sale Price per Room'] = (sale_df['Price']/sale_df['Beds']).round(-2)
 ax_list = rent_df.hist(bins=30, layout=(5,5), figsize=(15,15))